coffee makers icon

 The Competition

-DeLonghi is a great espresso machine company.
-They have some amazing value machines and the addition of the iced coffee brewing on such low-cost machines is awesome.
+DeLonghi is playing in a strong field with many incredible competitors.
+Their range of amazing value machines and the addition of iced coffee brewing on low-cost machines is awesome, but it’s always nice to know what else is out there.

 Jura

-Jura is a swiss super-automatic espresso machine company that makes exclusively high-end machines.
+Jura is a Swiss super-automatic espresso machine company that makes exclusively high-end machines.

 Want to see how DeLonghi and Jura measure up in a head-to-head battle?
 Then check out our complete guide: